aimclub/BAMT/README.rst

 Repository of a data modeling and analysis tool based on Bayesian networks

 BAMT - Bayesian Analytical and Modelling Toolkit.
 This repository contains a data modeling and analysis tool based on Bayesian networks.
-It can be divided into two main parts - algorithms for constructing and training Bayesian networks on data and algorithms for applying Bayesian networks for filling gaps, generating synthetic data, and searching for anomalous values.
+It can be divided into two main parts - algorithms for constructing and training Bayesian networks on data and algorithms for applying Bayesian networks for filling gaps, generating synthetic data, assessing edges strength e.t.c.

 Installation
 ^^^^^^^^^^^^